From July 1st to 5th 2019 (20 hours) // From 10 a.m. to 2.15 p.m.

 Only recently it has become clear that from now on type designers aren’t any longer just designing outlines of fonts, but are mostly designing relations between outlines of fonts.
 Therefore interpolation will become increasingly relevant in the future of type design, and will logically be an essential aspect within this workshop.

-During this workshop we’re not only going to explore the design of letters (hands-on), but also explore the space in which those letters relate to each other (brains-on).
+During this Summer School workshop we’re not only going to explore the design of letters (hands-on), but also explore the space in which those letters relate to each other (brains-on).
 Designing the design, as well as designing the design space these designs live in.
 And that – well… if everything works out – leads to another, innovative way of looking at your design.